How to Tell When Your Child Can Safely Hold Down the Fort

 2. They Know How to Use a Phone

-As mentioned above, your child must know how to safely respond if something goes wrong.
+As mentioned above, your child must know how to respond safely if something goes wrong.
 With that said, this also means you need to provide them with the right resources—for example, a safe phone for kids.

 If you don’t think your child is old enough to have a primary phone, they probably shouldn’t be left alone.
 On the other hand, if they have a phone and know how to use it, you might feel more confident leaving them unattended.
 With a phone, your child can reach out in an emergency.
 You can also check in with them while you’re out.

 It’s important to remember that giving your child a phone is a big decision.
 These phones typically don’t have social media or internet access.
 You want to make sure they’re mature enough to handle the responsibility.
 Thankfully, you can test that maturity by purchasing a kid-friendly device.
-This way, kids can learn how to use a phone without those distractions.
+This way, kids can learn to use a phone without those distractions.

 3. They Can Make Food